currently-coding/knowledge/Englisch/Vocabulary/vocabulary.md

 <!--SR:!2025-01-14,92,358!2024-12-31,80,346-->
 exploitation(noun) (There is a law against the exploitation of workers., The exploitation of natural resources is subject to strict regulations.) ::: Ausbeutung, Nutzung, Verwertung
 <!--SR:!2024-11-24,46,306!2025-01-03,81,357-->
-to exploit(verb) (The company exploited their competitive advantage to become the market leader., The company exploited their competitive advantage to become the market leader., We should all try to exploit our full potential., The company wants to exploit new resources., The media exploited the scandal.) ::: nutzen, ausnutzen, ausschöpfen
+to exploit(verb) (The company exploited their competitive advantage to become the market leader., The company exploited their competitive advantage to become the market leader., We should all try to exploit our full potential., The company wants to exploit new resources., The media exploited the scandal.) ::: nutzen, ausnutzen, ausschöpfen, erschließen(business context)
 <!--SR:!2024-12-31,78,357!2024-12-15,68,346-->
 standard of living(noun) (Our standard of living is higher than 100 years ago.) ::: Lebensstandard, Lebenshaltung
 <!--SR:!2024-12-29,78,358!2024-12-24,75,346-->